myvoice-nigeria/myvoice/docs/vagrant.rst

 This won't have the same nice features of the development server such as auto-reloading but it will run with a stack which is much closer to the production environment.

+Note this configuration is currently the default, as ``local.py`` is checked in to the repository.

 Testing on the VM
 ------------------------

 With the VM fully provisioned and deployed, you can access the VM at the IP address specified in the ``Vagrantfile``, which is 33.33.33.10 by default.
-Since the Nginx configuration will only listen for the domain name in ``conf/pillar/staging/env.sls``, you will need to modify your ``/etc/hosts`` configuration to view it at one of those IP addresses.
+Since the Nginx configuration will only listen for the domain name in ``conf/pillar/local.sls``, you will need to modify your ``/etc/hosts`` configuration to view it at one of those IP addresses.
 I recommend 33.33.33.10, otherwise the ports in the localhost URL cause the CSRF middleware to complain ``REASON_BAD_REFERER`` when testing over SSL.
 You will need to add::

     33.33.33.10 <domain>

-where ``<domain>`` matches the domain in ``conf/pillar/staging/env.sls``.
+where ``<domain>`` matches the domain in ``conf/pillar/local.sls``.
 For example, let's use staging.example.com::

-    33.33.33.10 staging.example.com
+    33.33.33.10 dev.example.com

-In your browser you can now view https://staging.example.com and see the VM running the full web stack.
+In your browser you can now view https://dev.example.com and see the VM running the full web stack.

-Note that this ``/etc/hosts`` entry will prevent you from accessing the true staging.example.com.
+Note that this ``/etc/hosts`` entry will prevent you from accessing the true dev.example.com.
 When your testing is complete, you should remove or comment out this entry.